 It wasn't fun.
 I just remember being so bollocksed at one point that even our reactions were dulled.
-Traversing the ridge in another zigzag (we saw what looked like a more gentle ramp down), I watched Darragh in front of me trip on a sling that dangled from his harness.
+Traversing the ridge in another zigzag (we saw what looked like a more gentle ramp down), I watched Darragh in front of me catch his crampon on a sling that had worked it's way loose from his harness.
 He tumbled and started sliding down the slope while I just gawked as the rope fed out.
 About three seconds after this had started, sense kicked in and I flattened myself on the ice axe, bracing.
 I felt a tug and started sliding slowly but the momentum stopped as Darragh arrested as well.
 A big wake-up for both of us!

 Now the choosing of our route came to kick us in the ass.
 Having bailed off we were retracing our steps and there was no way we could ab down to our bivvi site.
 We aimed left on the way down, hoping we'd come across a track but it just seemed to terminate in slabs.
 Since it was getting late and were both broken men at this stage, we negotiated a good few of them on our derrieres, the rock surprisingly grippy.
 I'd go first, working my way down to a suitable spot whereas Darragh would come past me in a sort of reverse climb.
 Eventually we were able to downclimb properly onto the scree though not before a bloody terrifying slip and slide on some of the wet slabs.
 The last made me ponder my life choices and how that had led me up to this moment.
 Why go climbing?
 Why?